AEL Limassol: Stadium

-AEL Limassol has been playing its home matches at the 13,331-seat Tsirio Stadium until 2022.
-Tsirio Stadium is a multi-use stadium in Limassol.
-It is mostly used for football matches and was also the home ground of Apollon Limassol FC and Aris Limassol FC.
-The stadium was built in 1975.
+From 1975 to 2022, AEL Limassol played its home matches at the 13,331-seat Tsirio Stadium in Limassol.

-The construction of the Alphamega Stadium replaced Tsirio Stadium as the home ground of AEL Limassol.
-The first match on the new Stadium was ΑΕL vs Olympiakos, with a score of 2–0 on 23 December 2022.
+After construction, the Alphamega Stadium replaced Tsirio Stadium as the home ground of AEL Limassol.
+The first match at the new stadium was ΑΕL vs Olympiakos, with a score of 2–0 on 23 December 2022.
 The capacity of the new stadium is 10,700 seats.